Sami1309/TikiWiki/Readme.md

-# Wikipedia Scroller
+# WikiScroll

-A lightweight pure javascript application that lets you discover random Wikipedia articles, inspired by the tiktok procedural scroll interface.
+A lightweight pure javascript application that lets you discover random Wikipedia articles, inspired by the TikTok procedural scrolling interface.

 Inspired by https://github.com/IsaacGemal/wikitok